-To join the Scout Association there is a one-off joining fee of $30 (for new members of the North Ryde Scout group, this fee is normally paid for by the North Ryde Scout committee) plus a State membership fee that is $50.00 per quarter (which includes personal accident and public liability insurance).
-Note that the NSW Active Kids vouchers ($100 x 2) can be used to cover the State membership fees for the entire year.
+To join the Scout Association there is a one-off joining fee of $30 (for new members of the North Ryde Scout group, this fee is normally paid for by the North Ryde Scout committee) plus a State membership fee that is $60.00 per quarter (which includes personal accident and public liability insurance).
+Note that the NSW Active Kids vouchers ($100 x 2) can be used to cover most of the State membership fees for the entire year.
 More information about the NSW Active Kids program is available at https://www.service.nsw.gov.au/campaign/active-kids

 Each Scout Group is responsible for managing its own local costs so it’s best to check with your local group for their own membership and subscription costs.